bartram/services_entity/README.txt

 Entity types must declare an access callback (see entity_crud_hook_entity_info() in Entity API's hook documentation, and also entity_access()).

-Entity Processors
+Entity Controllers
 -----------------

-Services Entity comes with two entity processors.
-These determine the way in which the provided resources handle parameters:
+Services Entity comes with two entity controllers.
+These determine the way in which the provided resources represent the underlying entities.

-* The Generic Entity Processor returns and expects an entity structure exactly as Drupal uses internally.
+* The Generic Entity Controller returns and expects an entity structure exactly as Drupal uses internally.
-* The Clean Entity Processor uses a simplified version of the entity structure, with 'Drupalisms' such as deep field arrays removed.
-It also uses Entity API metadata property names instead of entity schema property names.
+* The Entity Metadata Controller represents entities as described by their metdata properties.
+Only properties exposed by the metadata API may be read or written.
+Property level access and validation callbacks are respected.

+The "clean" controller has been deprecated in favor of the metadata controller.

 Resources
 ---------